ja11sop/cuppa/README.md

 The `env.Build()` method is provided by **cuppa** and does essentially what `env.Program()` does but in addition is both toolchain and variant aware, and further can provide notifications on progress.

+> Note: Source[:-4] simply strips off the file extension `.cpp`, that is, the last 4 characters of the file name.

 If our `sconscript` file was for a directory containing *.cpp files that are actually tests then we could instead write the `sconscript` file as:

 ```python